-Under the agreement, Ms. Carey's annual base salary was \$360,000.
-Mr. Carey is eligible for an annual cash bonus, the target of which is up to 40 percent of his base salary, based on the achievement of certain individual and corporate objectives, as determined by the Board.
-The base salary and target bonus are subject to change from time to time by the Company.
+Mr. Carey serves as the Company's Vice President, Finance and Chief Financial Officer.
+The Company entered into an employment agreement with Mr. Carey on January 17, 2020.
+Under the agreement, Mr. Carey's annual base salary is \$458,400.
+Mr. Carey is eligible for an annual cash bonus, the target of which is 55 percent of his base salary, based on the achievement of certain individual and corporate objectives, as determined by the Board.